What to Wear in Greece: A Complete Packing Guide

 If not, one is just fine.
 I’d go with a black one-piece swimsuit.
 You could easily throw on your linen pants or shorts and make an outfit out of it.

-I’d then bring a white two piece.
+I’d then bring a monochromatic two piece.
 Again, the top can double as an actual top so you can go from exploring to swimming.

-I’d avoid patterns and colors if your goal is to maximize versatility.
+I’d avoid patterns if your goal is to maximize versatility.
 You can also add in a cover up that could double as an outfit too.
-I have this black romper that I love to use.
+I have this black romper that I love to use (another more fun option here).

 What to wear on the plane